Huurtoeslag: Your guide to rent allowance in the Netherlands

 Your housing allowance is determined based on your gross annual income, including alimony and holiday pay.
 Generally, the more you earn, the fewer housing benefits you’ll receive.
 The income requirements also depend on whether you have a co-resident, a child, or a fiscal partner.
 For example, are you part of a one-income or two-income household?

 Additionally, any assets you have influence the amount of rental allowance you receive.
 Depending on whether you have a fiscal partner, the assets limit can be between €36,952 (no partner) and €73,904 (combined with a partner).
+Your assets have to be within this limit on January 1 of the year you're applying for, otherwise you aren't eligible for Huurtoeslag.

 You can use this rental allowance calculator to check if you’re eligible for huurtoeslag.